 Recurrent Unilateral Hemorrhagic Pleural Effusion: A Rare Manifestation of Thoracic Endometriosis Syndrome

-article OA: diamond CC0 ⤵ 3 in-corpus citations
+article OA: gold CC0 ⤵ 3 in-corpus citations

 Abstract